Geeksltd/GCop/Rules/GCop420.md

 > *"Methods should not be empty."*
 >
 > *"Methods should not be empty.
-If it's only for "interfaceName" interface compliance, use explicit interface method implementation."*
+If it's only for "IFoo" interface compliance, use explicit interface method implementation."*
 >
 > *"Constructor should not be empty."*

 ## Rule description

-Empty methods not having any nested comments are just tolerated in Abstract classes as those empty methods are usual when implementing the visitor pattern.
+Empty methods not having any nested comments are just tolerated in `abstract` classes as those empty methods are usual when implementing the visitor pattern.

 ## Example1